tdwg/bdq/tg2/_review/docs/tutorial/index.md

 ### 1.1 Purpose (non-normative)

 This document provides, in the form of a tutorial, an overview of the concepts, reasoning, technical justifications, and logical choices behind the creation of a new Biodiversity Data Quality (BDQ) Test.
-It can be used to understand the components of the BDQ standard and to guide users and implementers in describing new Tests using the BDQ Fitness for Use Framework.
+It can be used to understand the components of the BDQ standard and to guide users and implementers in describing new Tests using the BDQ Fitness For Use Framework.
 It is also intended to assist the proposed BDQ Maintenance Group in evaluating proposals for new Tests and edits to existing Tests.

 ### 1.2 Audience (non-normative)

 This document is intended for users and implementers seeking to understand the components of the BDQ standard through examining the reasoning and technical justifications behind the creation of a new BDQ Test.

-This document is also intended for those interested in describing new Tests using the BDQ Fitness for Use Framework.
+This document is also intended for those interested in describing new Tests using the BDQ Fitness For Use Framework.

 ### 1.3 Associated Documents (non-normative)